Smaug123/WoofWare.Myriad/README.md

     let parse (args : string list) : Foo = ...
 ```

+Default arguments are handled as `Choice<'a, 'a>`:
+you get a `Choice1Of2` if the user provided the input, or a `Choice2Of2` if the parser filled in your specified default value.

 ### What's the point?

 I got fed up of waiting for us to find time to rewrite the in-house one at work.